ethlyn-mf/amxx-plugins/README.md

 This repository contains all AMXX plugins I've ever made.
 I will not be providing any support.

 ## w_glow.sma
 Every weapon lying on the floor is now glowing.
-Its color depends of their ammo amount.
+Its color depends of the ammo amount.
 <empty - red, full - green>

 ## w_skins.sma